DaveBitter/weekly_nerd/blog #0.md

 > 'Photoshop and Sketch are great tools, but you make assumptions.' - *Stephen Hay, 2017*

 In the case mentioned previously the problem could easily be resolved by making a small working prototype based on the real dataset.
 The dataset, being a nice JSON file, could easily be loaded into the prototype and used to render out components.
 If this was done, the ux-designer would have spotted and resolved the problem immediately.
 Instead, I had to make design decisions.
-You could image what could have happened if a developer without visual and ux-design skills was tasked to do this.
+You can imagine what could have happened if a developer without visual and ux-design skills was tasked to do this.

 ## So, that's all?
 No, it's not.
 The next example is a mistake I made while designing a client's website.
 During my studies and work I manage to squeeze in some time in the weekend to do freelance work.
 I made a design with a nice page-wide video banner.
 Because the page wouldn't have much content in the form of text I showed what the client stood for in the form of images.
 It was a visually stunning website and the client was content with the design.